pwittchen/dockerw/README.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/pwittchen/dockerw/master/install.sh)"
 ```

-then, `install.sh` script will copy `dockerw.sh` script and sample `.dockerw.config` file into your current directory
+then, `install.sh` script will copy `dockerw.sh` script into your current directory

 ## usage

-first, you need to configure your docker image settings in `.dockerw.config` file
+first, you need create `.dockerw.config` file in the same directory where you have `dockerw.sh` script and use it to configure your docker image settings

 default settings look as follows: